Transmittal Notice

 - Any other information as requested by the IRBO.

-- That submission to the external reviewing IRB will not take place until the NIH PI has received the NIH Institutional Review Memo and the approved local context information from IRBO.
+- That submission to the external IRB will not take place until the NIH PI has received the NIH Institutional Review Memo and, if the external IRB requests, the approved local context information from IRBO.

-- That all reportable events that occur at an NIH site, are reported consistent with the requirements specified in Policy 3014-801 Reporting Research Events.
+- That all reportable events that occur at an NIH site, are reported to the external IRB and the NIH, consistent with the requirements specified in Policy 3014-801 Reporting Research Events.

-- That no research activities commence until all required NIH and applicable external approvals have been received.
+- That no research activities commence/continue until all required NIH and applicable external IRB approvals have been received.

 - Ensuring, when the NIH IRB is the reviewing IRB for multi-site research: